Give2Peer/g2p-client-android/README.md

 1.3.0
 -----

+- [ ] BugFix:  fail gracefully when item image type or size is unsupported.
+- [ ] Feature: show new item location on a small map.
 - [ ] Feature: thank someone for an item.
 - [ ] Feature: list notifications in the profile.
 - [ ] Feature: all-time world leaderboard.
-- [ ] Feature: show new item location on a small map.
 - [ ] Feature: provide a description to items